cjlh/kuka-rsi-ros-interface/README.md

 ### Thanks to...

-- Dalton Nuclear Institute (http://www.dalton.manchester.ac.uk/) for funding this project and granting permission to publish as open source;
+-  **The University of Manchester's** Dalton Nuclear Institute (http://www.dalton.manchester.ac.uk/) for funding this project and granting permission to publish as open source;
 -  Eren Sezener and Osman Kaya from the Ozyegin University Robotics Laboratory for helping me to understand the RSI protocol through their work on the *KUKA RSI-3 Communicator* project (https://github.com/erensezener/kuka-rsi3-communicator).

 ## Installation